jboss-mobile/unified-push-helloworld/android/README.md

 The `NotificationBarMessageHandler` is able to receive that message and show it in the Notification Bar.

-In the `MessagesActivity` we need remove the handler when the Activity goes into the background and re-enable it when it comes into the foreground.
+In the `MessagesActivity` we need to remove the handler when the Activity goes into the background and re-enable it when it comes into the foreground.

 ```java
 @Override